tsobe/lobiani/README.md

 - Inventory - managing stock levels
 - Marketing - describing and presenting products to sell
 - Sales - dealing with pricing rules and the overall shopping experience
-- Billing - charging customer to execute the order
+- Billing - charging customers to execute the orders
 - Shipping - delivering orders to customers
 - Personalization - recommending products to customers